drKnoxy/dotfiles/README.md

 # Adam's dotfiles

+## Settin up a new machine
+1. run any os updates
+1. install xcode via appstore
+1. download the repo as a zip
+1. unzip the file and copy to your home dir `cd ~/Downloads` `unzip dotfiles.zip -d ~/`
-1. `setup-a-new-machine.sh` read and run in parts
+1. read and run in parts `setup-a-new-machine.sh`
-1. `symlink-setup.sh` read and run in parts
+1. read and run in parts `symlink-setup.sh`
   * git config needs attention, read the notes.